jobsta/albumapp-flask/README.rst

 Translations
 ------------

-Activate virtual environment:
+Activate the virtual environment:

 .. code:: shell

     $ . env/bin/activate

-Extract all texts to the .pot (portable object template) file and create translation file for given language locale:
+Extract all texts to the .pot (portable object template) file and create translation file for a given language locale:

 .. code:: shell

     $ flask translate init

-Update translation files:
+Update the translation files:

 .. code:: shell

     $ flask translate update

-Compile translation files so labels can be used in the application (generates messages.mo next to messages.po):
+Compile the translation files that the labels can be used in the application (generates messages.mo next to messages.po):

 .. code:: shell